 - preparing them to transition into successful pathways into higher education, training or employment.

-3.3 Engage with employers to improve employment pathways for young people into the private and not-for-profit sectors by increasing access to learn and earn pathways such as apprenticeships, traineeships and cadetships, job-ready training through and , and expanding work placement opportunities.
+3.3 Engage with employers to improve employment pathways for young people into the private and not-for-profit sectors by increasing access to learn and earn pathways such as apprenticeships, traineeships and cadetships, job-ready training through Free TAFE and Learn Locals, and expanding work placement opportunities.

 3.4 Improve the accessibility and affordability of public transport for disadvantaged school students.
 This will reduce barriers to taking part in education, work and the community.